-A major purpose of combining the functions of the former State Water Rights Board and State Water Quality Control Board into one agency, the State Water Resources Control Board, was quality, and availability of unappropriated water, whenever applications for appropriation of water are granted (Water Code Section 174).
+A major purpose of combining the functions of the former State Water Rights Board and State Water Quality Control Board into one agency, the State Water Resources Control Board, was to provide for consideration of water pollution and water quality, and availability of unappropriated water, whenever applications for appropriation of water are granted (Water Code Section 174).
 This purpose was implemented by various amendments to the Water Code declaring legislative intent that protection of water quality for beneficial uses is a major consideration of the Board when it authorizes new appropriations of water (Water Code Sections 1242.5, 1243.5, 1258).
 General or Coordinated Plans